jyio/geventreactor/README.md

 - `GeventReactor` is the gevent-powered reactor.
 Simply install it before you import `twisted.internet.reactor`:
   `import geventreactor; geventreactor.install()`
 - `GeventResolver` is the gevent-powered DNS resolver.
 It is automatically installed in the `GeventReactor`, but can be used by itself à la `ThreadedResolver`
-- `deferToGreenletPool` runs a function in a gevent pool, returning a `Deferred`
-- `deferToGreenlet` runs a function in the default pool of `GeventReactor`, returning a `Deferred`
-- `callMultipleInGreenlet` runs multiple functions in sequence, all in a greenlet
+- `GeventThreadPool` manages greenlets in a group but exposes a Twisted-style thread pool interface.
+It helps `GeventReactor` work seamlessly with the functions in `twisted.internet.threads`.
 - `waitForGreenlet` adapts a greenlet to a `Deferred` usable in Twisted methods
 - `waitForDeferred` waits until a `Deferred` is fulfilled, blocking for a result or exception
-- `blockingCallFromGreenlet` schedules a function to be run by the Twisted reactor, blocking for a result or exception (must not be run in the Twisted reactor greenlet)

 ## Example Code